 I bought a small fixer-upper house in 2008 (by myself) that I renovated mostly on my own and was able to sell in August of 2016!
 You can find more on The Littlest House page.
 I have many interests and few true hobbies – I like to try new things!
 I regularly make feeble attempts at stringing words together because I like to write.
-My dog Copper is occasionally thrown into the mix of this blog because he is my epic sidekick and I still don’t know what I want to be when I grow up.
+My dog Copper was previously occasionally thrown into the mix of this blog because he used to be my epic sidekick and I still don’t know what I want to be when I grow up.

 Why Nickel by Nickel

 This is primarily a personal blog and journal that started out in 2010 as a chronicle of consumer debt-repayment.
 Nickel by Nickel has since evolved from finance to cover my thoughts on life, faith, travel and just winging it, nickel by nickel, as I jump from trying to save money to learning how to invest to seeing the world to renovating my fixer-upper house on the cheap.

 Some of the greatest accomplishments I’ve achieved since starting out with blogging are

 - becoming consumer debt free in 2010